1LCB/tiny-agent-framework/README.md

-# Tiny Agent Framework
+# Tiny Agent Framework (TAF)

 ## Overview
-A lightweight AI agent framework featuring tool calling, streaming responses, and hooks.
+A lightweight AI agent framework featuring tool calling, streaming responses, hooks and skills.
 Designed for simplicity and flexibility.

 The framework operates through iterative (reAct) problem-solving by calling available tools.
 When no further tools are needed, it returns the final response.